|

 being armed with 4.5-inch guns instead of 4.7-inch.
 Both ships were

-commissioned on the Clyde in 1945, Crescent on 10 Sep 1945 and
+commissioned on the Clyde in 1945, CRESCENT on 10 Sep 1945 and

-arrived at Esquimalt in Nov 1945, having made the journey via the Azores and the West
+CRUSDAER on 15 Nov 1945.
+CRESCENT arrived at Esquimalt in Nov 1945, having made the journey via the Azores and the West

-In Feb 1949 HMCS Crescent was sent to China to
+CRESCENT was sent to China to

 safeguard Canadian interests during the Chinese Civil War.
 She arrived